-Financial: Capital, liquidity and credit risks.
+Financial: Capital, funding & liquidity, credit, and market risks.

-Reputational: Operational, people, customer, regulatory and external reputational risks.
+Reputational: Operational, regulatory and financial crime risks.

 A suite of Risk Appetite measures is used by the Group to support the overarching objective to manage profit volatility within prescribed limits.
-The profit volatility limits seek to ensure that the Group remains profitable under severe market or economic stress conditions.
-The Group stayed within the limits throughout the year.
+The profit volatility limits seek to ensure that the Group remains profitable under severe but plausible market or economic stress conditions.
+The Group stayed within the profit volatility limits throughout the year.
 Risk Appetite measures are integrated into decision making, monitoring and reporting processes, with early warning trigger levels set to drive any required corrective action before overall tolerance levels are reached.

-The Board maintains a Risk Appetite which is regularly monitored with formal reviews of the risk measures, in conjunction with the long term plan process.

-The Risk Appetite and measures are discussed throughout the document.
+The Board sets a Risk Appetite which is regularly monitored with formal reviews of the risk measures, in conjunction with the long term plan process.
+The Group's Risk Appetite and measures are discussed throughout the document.

-4.2 Board Declaration - Adequacy of the Risk Management Arrangements
+4.3 Board Declaration - Adequacy of the Risk Management Arrangements

-The Board of Directors is ultimately responsible for the Group's risk management framework.
-The Enterprise Wide Risk Management Framework is the combination of systems, structures, policies, processes and people within the Group that identify, assess, mitigate and monitor all internal and external sources of risk that could have a material impact on its operations.
+The Board of Directors is ultimately responsible for the Group's Risk Management Framework.
+The Risk Management Framework is the combination of governance, systems, structures, policies, processes and people within the Group that identify, assess, mitigate and monitor all internal and external sources of risk that could have a material impact on its operations.